Why should you care about centralizing your logs?

 Let’s say that your development team wants to drop support for an OS in the next release.
 Sure, you can always check broadly if the OS is still supported by your competitors (or even the OS company itself), but that doesn’t let you know if your users have stopped caring about that OS or not.

-That example shows you why you should leverage your log data outside of troubleshooting errors, but why centralized logging is important to this is because it makes it so much easier to process data from all of your environments.
+That example shows you why you should leverage your log data outside of troubleshooting errors.
+Still, centralized logging is crucial for this because it makes it so much easier to process data from all of your environments.
 If you need to gather information from multiple servers, systems, applications, etc., it can get tedious quickly.

 Centralized logging ensures you will not fall for that temptation.
 You will always just access one